 - For God is not unjust so as to overlook your work and the love that you have shown for his name in serving the saints, as you still do. – Hebrews 6:10

-Whether you make a grant or show up in person to serve, God will see the good you do in his name.
-As you seek to protect the vulnerable, become a voice for the helpless, or even save lives, we pray these verses will serve as encouragement to keep doing the good work you are doing or inspire you to a new work as God directs.
+Whether you make a grant or show up in person to come alongside someone, God will see the good you do in his name.
+As you seek to protect the vulnerable, become a voice for those who are not heard, or even save lives, we pray these verses will serve as encouragement to keep doing the good work you are already doing or inspire you to a new work as God directs.

-May God bless all of you who are serving the vulnerable and keep you safe and healthy to continue in the plans he has for you.
+May God bless all of you who are serving the vulnerable and keep you safe and healthy as you continue in the plans he has for you this season.